 What was the food like?

-Food is relatively basic everywhere; for us being on the liveaboard boat, that may have been the low-light, but this was the last thing on our minds after a day spent snorkelling with mantas… and nasi gorengs always work for our family.
-Icy-cold Bintangs help too!
+Food is relatively basic everywhere; for us being on the liveaboard boat, that may have been the low-light, but this was the last thing on our minds after a day spent snorkelling with mantas… and nasi goreng always works for our family anyway.
+Icy-cold Bintangs helped too!